Proof of Bayes Rule in Continuous Distributions

 The posterior distribution of the mean

-The observed sample used to carry out inferences is a vector whose entries are independent and identically distributed draws from a normal distribution.
+The observed sample used to carry out inferences is a vector whose entries are

-In this section, we are going to assume that the mean of the distribution is unknown, while its variance is known.
+In this section, we are going to assume that the mean of the distribution is unknown, while its variance

 In the next section, also will be treated as unknown.